bugrakandemir/DSS-Project/README.md

 # DSS-Project
-You can access project details from Scouters.pdf
+You can access to project details from Scouters.pdf